CRoP: Context-wise Robust Static Human-Sensing Personalization: Ensuring Reproducibility

 \subsection{Hyperparameters}

 The approach uses several hyperparameters for generic model training and personalization.
 Table \ref{tab:hyperparams-global} and \ref{tab:hyperparams-personal} show the hyperparameter values for generic and personalized model training, respectively.
-These values correspond to the best results obtained using a grid search.
+These values correspond to the best results obtained for the data belonging to the available context using a grid search.
 For training the generic model, in addition to the number of epochs, `Base Learning Rate' and `Max Learning Rate' (the arguments for CycleLR \citep{cycleLR}) are the hyperparameters.
 For the personalized model, learning rate (fixed), $\alpha$, $\tau$, number of epochs for initial finetuning (Initial Epochs), and epochs for final finetuning (Final Epochs) are the hyperparameters.
 The range of these hyperparameters used for grid search during personalization is also mentioned in Table \ref{tab:hyperparams-personal}.

 Additionally, we use $k=k'=0.05$ for the \emph{ToleratedPrune} module for PERCEPT-R, WIDAR, and ExtraSensory datasets, while for the Stress-sensing dataset, $k = 0.05$ and $k'=0.01$ is being used.
 One may find different values to be suitable for other datasets and model architectures.